Blender (2.7) mesh editing¶

 We're ready to launch Blender now.

-First, download the two plug-ins from the links above and place them in any folder.
+RoR_ImportExport_*.zip) and place it into any folder.
 Do not extract.

 Now open Blender.
 Click

 RoR_ImportExport_*.zip file you downloaded earlier.

 rigs into the search bar and both add-ons should appear: